isberg/fsharp-event-modeling/README.md

     Service.createService counterDecider "Counter" None (Some (mirrorTranslator, mirrorService))
 ```

 When `counterService` commits new events, the translator is invoked for each of them.
 Any produced commands are executed on the `mirrorService` using the same stream identifier.
+This example mirrors events within the same category, but by supplying a mapping function you could translate between different categories or even use completely different stream identifiers.